mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

-That means for this specific query, not only was Mongos able to target a subset of shards, it was able to retrieve the entire results set from a single shard without needing to merge the results.

-This shards array displays each shard queried, and provides the specific plan executed on that shard for executing the query.

-As you can see here, under the winning plan, there is actually a index scan underneath, because the shard MongoD could use the sku index to satisfy the query.
+That means for this specific query, not only was *Mongos* able to target a *subset of shards*, it was able to retrieve the entire results set from a *single shard* without needing to merge the results.
+This *shards array* displays each *shard queried*, and provides the specific plan executed on that *shard* for executing the query.
+As you can see here, under the *winningPlan*, there is actually a *index scan* underneath, because the *shard MongoD could use the sku index* to satisfy the query.

 So let's try to do this again, except now, we're going to look up the name against this particular video game.